You may have noticed you lost some weight when you were sick and you can’t figure out why.

 If you have a fever your body will produce sweat to help you cool down.
 And with that sweat, and dehydration caused by the fever, it will lead to more water loss.

-Lastly, when you’re sick you’ll most likely poop out a lot more fluid and this too will make you drop body fat.
-Believe it or not, it’s true.
+Lastly, when you’re sick you’ll most likely poop out a lot more fluid and this too will make you drop body weight.
+Believe it or not, this is true.

 Reason 2: You Lose Muscle Mass